Log Command Window text to file

 Because the output of

-For example, if you enter the following statement
+For example, if you enter this statement in the Command Window

 str = sprintf('%s%s', ... '<a href="matlab:magic(4)">', ...
 'Generate magic square</a>'); disp(str)